The next Idea Fund application deadline is Monday, November 7, 2016.

 The Idea Fund is committed to new, risk-taking forms that help to define new practices in contemporary art.
-A panel of professionals will select up to ten (10) projects submitted by individual artists, curators, performers, collectives or collaboratives that must be completed by December 31, 2014.
+A panel of professionals will select up to twelve (12) projects submitted by individual artists, curators, performers, collectives or collaboratives that must be completed by December 31, 2017.

 Who Can Apply?

 The Idea Fund will support individual artists, curators, collectives, collaboratives, or partnerships.
-If applying as a group, the artistic group can be long-standing or created specifically for this project; however, at least one member of the group must be living and working in Texas.
+If applying as a group, the artistic group can be long-standing or created specifically for this project; however, at least one member of the group must be living and working in the greater Houston area.
 Please identify one participant to serve as the lead contact for the project.
 Please note that past recipients of an Idea Fund award may not re-apply for a grant as a lead artist.